Application deadline for the 2022-2023 program year is October 1, 2021.

 - Forbes magazine ranks Ann Arbor, Michigan as the #1 Most Educated City

 Our first two graduating fellows have been retained as faculty and were hired as Assistant Professors (versus lecturers).
 Our faculty/mentors are dedicated to helping you achieve your goals whether they are to be retained at the university or relocation to another institution.
 Building your professional career, helping navigate the path to the next step in your podiatric academic career, and professional development are part of our curriculum and something our entire team is dedicated to providing.
-Your research project can be designed for further career success and continued once a fellow graduates from the program, even if the collaboration is outside University of Michigan.
+Your research project can be designed for further career success and continued once a fellow graduates from the program, even if the collaboration is outside the University of Michigan.
 Our faculty operate as career advisors and mentors in helping our fellows to achieve their goals.
 Read A Look Inside the Fellowship.